 The GLI Plan is a defined benefit plan with several components.
 The natural death benefit is equal to the employee's covered compensation rounded to the next highest thousand and then doubled.
 The accidental death benefit is double the natural death benefit.
-In addition to basic natural and accidental death benefits, the plan provides additional benefits provided under specific circumstances that include the following: accidental dismemberment benefit, seatbelt benefit, repatriation benefit, felonious assault benefit, and accelerated death benefit option.
-The benefit amounts are subject to a reduction factor.
-The benefit amount reduces by 25% on January 1 following one calendar year of separation.
+In addition to basic natural and accidental death benefits, the plan provides additional benefits provided under specific circumstances that include the following: accidental dismemberment benefit, seatbelt benefit, repatriation benefit, felonious assault benefit amount reduces by 25% on January 1 following one calendar year of separation.
 The benefit amount reduces by an additional 25% on each subsequent January 1 until it reaches 25% of its original value.
 For covered members with at least 30 years of service credit, the minimum benefit payable was set at \$8,000 by statute in 2015.
 This will be increased annually based on the VRS Plan 2 cost-of-living adjustment calculation.
-The minimum benefit adjusted for the COLA was \$8,984 as of June 30, 2023.
+The minimum benefit adjusted for the COLA was \$9,254 as of June 30, 2024.